phpgearbox/string/README.md

 A collection of basic string manipulation functions.
 There are 2 APIs:

-  - One procedural based using name spaced functions.
+  - One procedural based using name spaced functions / static method calls.
-  - And an object based API.
+  - And a more fluent object based API.

 I am not going to bother documenting every single last function here but please see below for some general usage examples.
 The rest you can work out for